Combining E-Graphs with Abstract Interpretation: Results

 \subsection{Iterative Method Discovery}

+In \S \ref{sect:cyclic} we discussed how cyclic e-graphs can discover iterative refinements.
 The Krawczyk method~\cite{Moore2009IntroductionAnalysis} is a known algorithm to generate increasingly precise element-wise interval enclosures of solutions of linear systems of equations $Ax = b$, where $A$ is an $n$-by-$n$ matrix and $b$ is an $n$-dimensional vector.
-Letting $X^0$ be an initial interval enclosure of the solutions, the Krawcyzk method uses an update formula of the form
+Letting $X^0$ be an initial interval enclosure of the solutions, the Krawcyzk method uses an update formula of the form,

 mid(A) is the element-wise interval midpoint of the matrix.
 This sequence, via interval extension and intersection, corresponds to a sequence of tightening bounds on the solution $x$, which converges provided the matrix norm $||I-YA||<1$.